- To prep before first use wash inserts 3-5 times - Absorbency will increase over 3-8 wash cycles. Nappy shells just need one wash.

 - Un-snap and remove inserts from pockets

-- Add to our Laundry Bag/dry pale/bucket - lid optional (smell can build up if nappies cannot breathe)
+- Add to our Laundry Bag/dry pail/bucket - lid not recommended (smell can build up if nappies cannot breathe)

 Follow the wash care instructions below.
 These are also on the wash care label on the inside of the nappy.

-- Always put nappies on a rinse cycle with fast spin first to loosen and remove as much soiling as possible for the main wash
+- Always put nappies on a pre-wash with half the recommended detergent dose and fast spin speed first to loosen and remove as much soiling as possible before the main wash

-- Machine programmes will vary - try to wash on long 2+ hour gentle/delicate wash to ensure the cold/warm water will allow the detergent to thoroughly clean - multiple rinse cycles within the programme are preferred
+- Machine programmes will vary - try to wash on long 2+ hour wash to ensure the warm water will allow the detergent to thoroughly clean - multiple rinse cycles within the programme are preferred

-- Use the correct amount of eco-friendly washing powder (avoid enzymes and 3-in-1 powders) based on the laundry detergent instructions for load size - water hardness will vary by location which will required an adjusted amount of detergent
+- Use the correct amount of a good mainstream washing powder based on the laundry detergent instructions for load size - water hardness will vary by location which will require an adjusted amount of detergent

-- Wash in water temperatures 40°C and lower to protect the life of the PUL
+- Wash in water temperatures 40°C to protect the life of the PUL

 - To help with drying times an extra spin cycle can be used.